 Human Resources (HR)

-The Office of Human Resources (HR) also provides services in the recruitment, retention, and development of Administrative and Professional (A&P) and University Support Personnel System (USPS) employees and non-faculty Other Personnel Services (OPS) employees.
-The HR website (http://hr.fsu.edu) is an excellent resource for locating information and contacts regarding benefits, as well as OPS, USPS, and A&P compensation, position classifications, grievances, counseling and other HR areas.
+HR assists departments with OMNI advertising, system coding, job offers and the appointment process for faculty members.
+HR also provides services in the recruitment, retention, and development of Administrative and Professional (A&P) and University Support Personnel System (USPS) employees and non-faculty Other Personnel Services (OPS) employees.
+The HR website is an excellent resource for locating information and contacts regarding benefits, as well as OPS, USPS, and A&P compensation; position classifications; grievances; counseling; and other HR areas.
 Contact HR directly when help is needed with these matters.

 Faculty Member Search and Selection Process